 Accredited Guide Number: 52

-My interest in military history started many years ago and, by the age of 12, I KNEW that I was going to join the RAF.
-I served with the RAF for over 28 years, including 17 years on the Boeing Sentry AWACS, with operational flying in the Bosnia, Kosovo, Afghanistan and Iraq conflicts.
+My interest in military aviation and military history started many years ago and, by the age of 12, I knew that I was going to join the RAF; this dream was realised in 1981.
+My RAF experience included 17 years on the Boeing Sentry AWACS, with operational flying in the Bosnia, Kosovo, Afghanistan and Iraq conflicts.

-Having spent so long in the air environment, I also lead tours to sites related to the Great War in the air, the Combined Bomber Offensive and the German secret weapons programme.
-This naturally leads to the subject of National Socialist Germany and I have explored a number of aspects of Hitler’s Germany, from the concentration camp and forced labour systems through to the Final Solution.
+An interest in the Air War naturally leads to the subject of National Socialist Germany.
+I have taken groups to many sites in Hitler’s Germany, from the development and deployment of the V-Weapons, through the concentration camp and forced labour systems to the Final Solution.
 It is a difficult but important subject.

 And Germany, of course, leads to an interest in Berlin.
 I never served in Berlin – but I am an old Cold Warrior!

-Accredited Guide Number: 66
+Accredited Guide Number: 71